Last Updated on January 5, 2022 by Admin

 An Applicant Tracking System (ATS) is a software application that enables the electronic handling of recruitment and hiring needs.
-An ATS can be implemented or accessed online at enterprise- or small-business levels, depending on the needs of the organization; free and open-source ATS software is also available.
+An ATS can be implemented or accessed online at enterprise- or small-business levels, depending on the organization’s needs; free and open-source ATS software is also available.
 This is your quick guide to how to create ATS compliant resume.

 What is an ATS (Applicant Tracking System)?

 An ATS (or Applicant Tracking System) is software that manages your entire hiring and recruitment process.
+From posting the job online to making the job offer, an ATS keeps track of all the activities that take place in the recruiting department.
 It helps you to speed up candidate management and significantly reduce time-to-fill.
-From posting the job online to making the job offer an ATS keeps track of all the activity that take place in the recruiting department.

 “98% of Fortune 500 companies and at least 66% of large companies use it.
 The adoption rate for small companies is lower, but growing quickly.
 Last year, it was estimated that 35% of small organizations use ATS.
 Keep in mind that you are also competing with talent sourcing agencies.”